pipoe2h/calmworkshop/index.rst

 Getting Started
 ---------------

-Welcome to the Nutanix Partner Calm Workshop!
+Welcome to the Nutanix Calm Bootcamp!
 This workbook accompanies an instructor-led session that introduces Nutanix Calm and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
 The instructor explains the exercises and answers any additional questions that you may have.

-At the end of the workshop, attendees should understand the basic concepts and technologies that make up Nutanix Calm and should be well prepared to demo and talk about Calm.
+At the end of the bootcamp, attendees should understand the basic concepts and technologies that make up Nutanix Calm and should be well prepared to install, design and operate Calm blueprints and applications.

 What's New
 ++++++++++

-- Workshop updated for the following software versions:
+- Bootcamp updated for the following software versions:
-    - AOS|PC 5.8.1
+    - AOS|PC 5.10

-- Optional Lab Updates:
+.. - Optional Lab Updates:
-    - Flow
+..    - Flow

 Agenda
 ++++++